×

 People living in Santiago were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Santiago, it is important to pack clothing suitable for the climate.
 Lightweight, breathable fabrics are best for the hot summers, while warmer layers are necessary for the cooler winters.
 It is also important to bring a good pair of walking shoes, as Santiago is a very walkable city.
 Additionally, it is a good idea to bring a few items to make your new home feel more comfortable, such as pictures, books, and other personal items.
-Finally, it is important to bring any necessary documents, such as a passport, visa, and other important paperwork," commented one expat who made the move to Santiago.
+Finally, it is important to bring any necessary documents, such as a passport, visa, and other important paperwork," remarked one expat living in Santiago, Chile.

 Where should I setup a bank account in Santiago?